 Around 25 million years ago, a fissure opened in the Eurasian continent and gave birth Lake Baikal, now the deepest and oldest lake in the world.
 The lake is located near the Russian city of Irkutsk, one of the largest cities in Siberia with about half a million population.
-Like many of Earth’s waterways today, Lake Baikal may be in trouble.
-In early April, 2017, the World Bank held public hearings in Russia to discuss environmental impact studies around Lake Baikal in Russia, moving two mid-sized hydroelectric dams in Mongolia on Selenga River flowing into Lake Baikal another day closer to fruition.
+Like many of Earth’s waterways today, Lake Baikal is the source of ongoing controversies, as developers move into the area.
+The primary threat is from Mongolian power companies who, with help from the World Bank, are looking to build two hydroelectric dams near Lake Baikal.
+The dams would water from the Selenga River, which helps feed the lake.
+In early April, 2017, the World Bank held public hearings in Russia to discuss environmental impact studies related to this project, bringing it another day closer to fruition.

 Construction of … hydro power stations on the Selenga River and its tributaries can cause the unique lake to dry out.

 The 25 million-year-old lake is on the edge of environmental catastrophe and if certain measures are not taken, it might disappear just like the Aral Sea.